gumaerc-testorg/15.071-spring-2017/content/pages/linear-regression/assignment-2/state-data.md

 You should be able to find a good model with only 4 independent variables, instead of the original 7.
 Which variables does this model contain?

-Exercise 9

-&nbsp;Income, HS.Grad, Frost, Murder&nbsp;
+ Income, HS.Grad, Frost, Murder

-&nbsp;HS.Grad, Population, Income, Frost&nbsp;
+ HS.Grad, Population, Income, Frost

-&nbsp;Frost, Murder, HS.Grad, Illiteracy&nbsp;
+ Frost, Murder, HS.Grad, Illiteracy

-&nbsp;Population, Murder, Frost, HS.Grad&nbsp;
+ Population, Murder, Frost, HS.Grad

-Explanation

-We would eliminate the variable "Area" first (since it has the highest p-value, or probability, with a value of 0.9649), by adjusting our lm command to the following:

-LinReg = lm(Life.Exp ~ Population + Income + Illiteracy + Murder + HS.Grad + Frost, data=statedata)

-Looking at summary(LinReg) now, we would choose to eliminate "Illiteracy" since it now has the highest p-value of 0.9340, using the following command:

-LinReg = lm(Life.Exp ~ Population + Income + Murder + HS.Grad + Frost, data=statedata)

-Looking at summary(LinReg) again, we would next choose to eliminate "Income", since it has a p-value of 0.9153.
-This gives the following four variable model:

-LinReg = lm(Life.Exp ~ Population + Murder + HS.Grad + Frost, data=statedata)

-This model with 4 variables is a good model.
-However, we can see that the variable "Population" is not quite significant.
-In practice, it would be up to you whether or not to keep the variable "Population" or eliminate it for a 3-variable model.
-Population does not add much statistical significance in the presence of murder, high school graduation rate, and frost days.
-However, for the remainder of this question, we will analyze the 4-variable model.

-CheckShow Answer

 ## Problem 3.2 - Predicting Life Expectancy - Refining the Model and Analyzing Predictions

 Removing insignificant variables changes the Multiple R-squared value of the model.
 By looking at the summary output for both the initial model (all independent variables) and the simplified model (only 4 independent variables) and using what you learned in class, which of the following correctly explains the change in the Multiple R-squared value?

-Exercise 10

-&nbsp;We expect the "Multiple R-squared" value of the simplified model to be slightly worse than that of the initial model.
-It can't be better than the "Multiple R-squared" value of the initial model.&nbsp;
+ We expect the "Multiple R-squared" value of the simplified model to be slightly worse than that of the initial model.
+It can't be better than the "Multiple R-squared" value of the initial model.

-&nbsp;We expect the "Multiple R-squared" value of the simplified model to be slightly better than that of the initial model.
-It can't be worse than the "Multiple R-squared" value of the initial model. &nbsp;
+ We expect the "Multiple R-squared" value of the simplified model to be slightly better than that of the initial model.
+It can't be worse than the "Multiple R-squared" value of the initial model.

-&nbsp;We expect the "Multiple R-squared" of the simplified model to be about the same as the intial model (we have no way of knowing if it will be slightly worse or slightly better than the Multiple R-squared of the intial model).&nbsp;
+ We expect the "Multiple R-squared" of the simplified model to be about the same as the intial model (we have no way of knowing if it will be slightly worse or slightly better than the Multiple R-squared of the intial model).

-Explanation

-When we remove insignificant variables, the "Multiple R-squared" will always be worse, but only slightly worse.
-This is due to the nature of a linear regression model.
-It is always possible for the regression model to make a coefficient zero, which would be the same as removing the variable from the model.
-The fact that the coefficient is not zero in the intial model means it must be helping the R-squared value, even if it is only a very small improvement.
-So when we force the variable to be removed, it will decrease the R-squared a little bit.
-However, this small decrease is worth it to have a simpler model.

-On the contrary, when we remove insignificant variables, the "Adjusted R-squred" will frequently be better.
-This value accounts for the complexity of the model, and thus tends to increase as insignificant variables are removed, and decrease as insignificant variables are added.

-CheckShow Answer

 ## Problem 3.3 - Predicting Life Expectancy - Refining the Model and Analyzing Predictions